Publications | Presentations | PhD Students | Blog | Twitter | Mastodon

 I am a historical geographer with research interests in geography’s disciplinary and discursive histories, in book history, and in the history of science.
 My work has examined, among other topics, the history of polar science and exploration; the origins of environmentalist thought in geography; eighteenth- and nineteenth-century travel writing; the communication of scientific knowledge in text, image, and speech; the popular and scholarly reception of scientific knowledge; and the circulation and diffusion of ideas.

 Department of Geography, Royal Holloway, University of London, Egham Hill, EGHAM, TW20 0EX, UK.

-Books (Authored) | Books (Edited) | Journal Articles | Book Chapters | Book Reviews | Conference Reports | Theses
+Books (Authored) | Books (Edited) | Journal Articles | Book Chapters | Book Reviews | Other Publications | Blog Posts | Theses

 Keighren, Innes M., Charles W. J. Withers, and Bill Bell.
 Travels into print: exploration, writing, and publishing with John Murray, 1773–1859.
 Chicago: University of Chicago Press, 2015.

 Travels into print is published by the University of Chicago Press.

 In eighteenth- and nineteenth-century Britain, books of travel and exploration were much more than simply the printed experiences of intrepid authors.
 They were works of both artistry and industry—products of the complex, and often contested, relationships between authors and editors, publishers and printers.
 These books captivated the reading public and played a vital role in creating new geographical truths.
 In an age of global wonder and of expanding empires, there was no publisher more renowned for its travel books than the House of John Murray.